xai-hcee/xai-hcee.github.io/index.md

 ## Overview

+The NLP community are increasingly interested in providing explanations for NLP models to help people make sense of model behavior and potentially improve human interaction with models.
+In addition to computational challenges in generating these explanations, evaluations of the generated explanations require human-centered perspectives and approaches.
+This tutorial will provide an overview of human-centered evaluations of explanations.
+First, we will give a brief introduction to the psychological foundation of explanations as well as types of NLP model explanations and their corresponding presentation, to provide the necessary background.
+We will then present a taxonomy of human-centered evaluation of explanations and dive into depth in the two categories: 1) evaluation with human-subjects studies; 2) evaluation based on human-annotated explanations.
+We will conclude by discussing future directions.

+Click on each chapter to view the video recording and the slides:
 - [Chapter 0: Introduction](https://xai-hcee.github.io/chapter_0.html)
 - [Chapter 1: Psychological foundations of explanations](https://xai-hcee.github.io/chapter_1.html)
 - [Chapter 2: Overview of XAI techniques](https://xai-hcee.github.io/chapter_2.html)